 Sheaf Data Types

-Sheaf is tensor-first: all numeric values are JAX tensors by default, with f32 (32-bit float) as the default dtype.
+Sheaf is tensor-first: all numeric values are tensors by default, with f32 (32-bit float) as the default dtype.

 Summary Table